EXCLUSIVE: Albon discusses Williams team-mate and future competitiveness

 Williams Formula 1 star Alex Albon has opened up on when he feels his team can return to the front and challenge for podiums and race victories.

-The Thai-born driver recently signed a new contract that will keep him with Williams until at least the end of the 2026 season, and will have a new team-mate from 2025 following the news that Carlos Sainz will join the team, replacing Logan Sargeant.
+The Thai-born driver recently signed a new contract that will keep him with Williams until at least the end of the 2026 season, and will have a new team-mate from 2025 following the news of Carlos Sainz's future arrival to replace Logan Sargeant.

-F1 HEADLINES: Ricciardo snapped in SNEAKY Red Bull meeting as Horner reveals Perez decision

 Williams have struggled in 2024, failing to make progress on their promising 2023 campaign, in which Albon scored 27 of the team's 28 points.